Denisova Cave – the only find of Denisovan humans

-Splinter of bone found here is changing the way how we look at our distant past: it is possible that prehistoric people who lived here had a company of another species of… humans.
-This another species of humans has been named after this cave – Denisova hominins.
+A splinter of bone found here is changing the way how we look at our distant past: it is possible that prehistoric people who lived here had a company of another species of… humans.
+This species of humans was named after this cave – Denisova hominins.

 Cave of eremite Denis with rain hidden inside

 Denisova Cave is comparatively well suited to live in it – it is horizontal, with a rather wide entrance.
-The length of the cave is approximately 600 m, floor area – roughly 270 m2, it is located 670 m above the sea level.
+The length of the cave is approximately 600 m, floor area – roughly 270 m2, it is located 670 m above sea level.
 This cave has formed in upper Silurian limestone, consists of a spacious 9×11 m large central chamber with three smaller side galleries.
-The vertical chimney served well to convey a smoke from a fireplace.
+The vertical chimney served well to convey smoke from a fireplace.

 It seems, this cave always has been well known to local people.
-Current Russian name of the cave comes from eremite Dionisij (Denis) who lived here in the second half of the 18th century.
+The current Russian name of the cave comes from eremite Dionisij (Denis) who lived here in the second half of the 18th century.

 Altai people call the cave Aju-Tasch – Bear Rock.
 According to their legend here lived an evil sorcerer who got angry at local people and sent rain lasting for many years.
 People turned for the help of another – a white sorcerer who expelled the black magician and tangled all rain in a ball.
 He turned this ball into stone and concealed it into the ground of Denisova Cave.

 20 cultural layers!

 It was Siberian archaeologist Nikolai Ovodov who started excavations in Denisova Cave in 1977.
 Already the first barholes indicated – this cave is a goldmine for archaeologists!

 Excavations in the cave continue up to this day and since 1982 there is established a permanent camp of the Archaeology Institute of Russian Academy of Science, Siberian branch.
 Scientists have extracted approximately 50,000 artifacts thus far, providing a rich supplement for surrounding museums.